imdea-software/htt/README.md

 HTT is a verification system which incorporates Hoare style specifications via preconditions and postconditions, into types.
 A Hoare type `{P}x : A{Q}` denotes computations with a precondition `P` and postcondition `Q`, returning a value of type `A`.
 Hoare types are a dependently typed version of monads, as used in the programming language Haskell.
-Monads higenically combine the language features for pure functional programming, with those for imperative programming, such as state or exceptions.
+Monads hygienically combine the language features for pure functional programming, with those for imperative programming, such as state or exceptions.
 In this sense, HTT establishes a formal connection between Hoare logic and monads, in the style of Curry-Howard isomorphism: every effectful command in HTT has a type which corresponds